lmhbali16/Uni/R/README.md

+# R projects in First and Second Years

-These are the projects I have done in DATA1001 and DATA2902
+These are the projects I have done in first and second years

 To view the html files created by the rmd files, please open the following webpage on a new tab:

 1. http://htmlpreview.github.io/

-2. choose an html file and click on it
+2. choose an html file from the HTML folder and click on it

 3. copy the URL